TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack.md

 ### Bundling

-In the previous lesson, we learned what an **entry point** is, what a **dependency graph** is, and how to add an entry point file to HTML as a module script.
+In the ES6 modules lesson, we learned what an **entry point** is, what a **dependency graph** is, and how to add an entry point file to HTML as a module script.
 With bundling, the same concepts of entry points and dependency graphs apply: we provide the bundler with an entry point.
 It then builds a dependency graph from that file, combines all relevant files together, and then outputs a single file with all the necessary code included.

 While it does this, we could also get it to do a whole bunch of other things, such as [minifying our code](https://en.wikipedia.org/wiki/Minification_(programming)), image optimizations, or even ["tree shaking"](https://developer.mozilla.org/en-US/docs/Glossary/Tree_shaking).
 Most of these extra optimizations are out of the scope of this course; we will instead be focusing on basic bundling of JavaScript, and handling HTML, CSS, and images.